prabath/ballerina-security/fine-grained-service-authz-with-xacml/README.md

 :\> git clone https://github.com/prabath/ballerina-security.git
 ```

-* **Step:1** To start WSO2 Identity Server as a Docker container, run the following command from the directory **fine-grained-service-authz-with-opa**.
+* **Step:1** To start WSO2 Identity Server as a Docker container, run the following command from the directory **fine-grained-service-authz-with-xacml**.
 This will spin up Identity Server (STS) and to make sure it is started properly, try to access the URL https://localhost:9443 from the browser and it should show the home page.
 In case you change port mapping in 1-run-sts.sh, make sure to change the corresponding port in **4-get-jwt-from-sts.sh**.
 By default Identity Server starts on port 9443.
 It make take 40s to 50s to start up the Identity Server.

 ```javascript
 :\> sh 1-run-sts.sh
 ```
-* **Step:2** To start OPA server as a Docker container, run the following command from the directory **fine-grained-service-authz-with-opa**.
-This will spin up the OPA server HTTP port 8181.
-The policy server is initialized with the policy **fine-grained-service-authz-with-opa/opa/orderprocessing.rego**.
+* **Step:2** To start XACML PDP as a Docker container, run the following command from the directory **fine-grained-service-authz-with-xacml**.
+This will spin up WSO2 Identity Server on HTTPS port 9445.
+The policy server is initialized with the policy **fine-grained-service-authz-with-xacml/xacml/policy.xml**.

 ```javascript
 :\> sh 2-run-opa.sh
 ```
-* **Step:3** To start the Order Processing microservice, run the following command from the directory **fine-grained-service-authz-with-opa**.
+* **Step:3** To start the Order Processing microservice, run the following command from the directory **fine-grained-service-authz-with-xacml**.
 This will start the service on HTTPS port 9008.

-* **Step:4** Run the following command from the directory **fine-grained-service-authz-with-opa** to get JWT from the STS.
+* **Step:4** Run the following command from the directory **fine-grained-service-authz-with-xacml** to get JWT from the STS.
 Here we are using OAuth 2.0 password grant type to get the JWT.
 We use this only for the demo purpose - and in a production setup, you should try not to use the password grant type.
 Anyway, a JWT obtained from any of the grant type should be fine.

 ```javascript
 :\> sh 4-get-jwt-from-sts.sh